Ronald F. Avery

 Plaintiff’s Amended Motion for Default Judgment Against Seguin ISD, and Contempt and Sanctions Against Attorneys Lopez and Santos

-TO THE HONORABLE JUDGE OF SAID COURT:
+JUDGE OF SAID COURT:

 Now comes, Ronald F. Avery, Plaintiff, with his Plaintiff’s